// Security Assessments

 Security Reviews Written by People Who Break In for a Living

 Most security assessments tell you what controls you have.
-A Binary Response assessment tells you what an attacker with your threat profile would actually do with the access they can get.
+Ours show you what an attacker targeting your sector would do with the access they can get.

-Our assessors come from incident response backgrounds.
-They've seen what attackers do after they get in — and they design assessments around those real-world attack patterns.
+Our assessors come from incident response.
+They've seen what attackers do after they get in — and they build assessments around those real-world attack patterns.

 Assessment Types